Achieving Racial and Economic Diversity with Race-Blind Admission Policy

 March 7, 2013

-Dr. Carnevale analyses the economic changes due to mass-production from the Civil War until the 1970’s.
+Dr. Carnevale analyzes the economic changes due to mass-production from the Civil War until the 1970’s.
 He also examines and describes the standard competencies needed to enter the labor market as we survive the 21st century.
 Among the different new standards, he highlights the increasing need for individuals to become technically prepared and acquire robust skills to achieve ongoing career success.

 January 1, 2013